Project Manager Resume Example

 Tailor Your Resume to Each Job Posting

-Finally, always tailor your resume to each job that you apply for.
+Finally, always tailor your resume to each job that you apply for with one of our resume templates.
 It can be tempting to use a general resume for all of your applications, but your chances of scoring an interview will be much higher if you take the time to tailor your resume.
 To do so, read the job description carefully to identify keywords that describe exactly what the employer is looking for in a project manager.
 Then use that same language in your resume and address as many points as possible.

 When writing your project manager resume, include key sections like a header, a resume summary or objective, work experience, education, hard and soft skills, and any relevant optional resume sections.
 Be sure to use a reverse chronological format, quantify your achievements with numbers and data, and tailor your resume to each job that you apply for.